Elena-Sergienko/Codewars-solutions-of-7th-level/README.md

 ## Exes and Ohs
 ## Filter Coffee
 ## Find the capitals
+## Find The Duplicated Number in a Consecutive Unsorted List
 ## Find the lucky numbers
 ## Find the middle element
 ## Fix string case